 SharePoint permissions are inherited, but you can set different ones for specific people.
 If a SharePoint library shares for view only, you can give edit permission to some users.
 However, if the library is set for edit permissions for everyone, you can't restrict a few to just viewing.
 You can override inherited permissions with a higher permission, not a lower permission.
 For more info on permissions, see Understanding permission levels in SharePoint

 Although you can upload files via Word and PowerPoint 2007 or earlier to SharePoint Online or OneDrive, and you can open them for editing, you can't co-author these documents with those legacy applications.
 When a user opens a document with Word or PowerPoint 2007,SharePoint Online or OneDrive creates a lock on the document and prevents other users of Office from editing that document.
-To take best advantage of co-authoring in Word or PowerPoint, it is recommended that all users work with at least Office 2010 on the desktop, Office Online, newer Mac or a mobile app.
+To take best advantage of co-authoring in Word or PowerPoint, it is recommended that all users work with at least Office 2010 or newer versions, including on the web and mobile.

-Yes, Microsoft has worked with dozens of partners worldwide so you can co-author with Office Online.
-Check your storage provider to see if co-authoring with Office Online is supported.
+Yes, Microsoft has worked with dozens of partners worldwide so you can co-author with Office for the web.
+Check your storage provider to see if co-authoring with Office for the web is supported.

 There is no support, however, for third-party providers with Office desktop or other platforms and Microsoft does not support co-authoring documents stored on Google Drive.